Real Estate Talk:

 Seasonal Rental

-Since the demand for a vacation property is seasonal, the lessor can adjust the rent according to the seasons.
-Summer, Christmas/New Year’s, March break and other holidays are considered high season, therefore, the rent should be higher.
-The rest of the season is considered low season since there is less demand, therefore, you reduce the rent to compensate and continue a cash flow.
+Since demand for a vacation property is seasonal, the lessor can adjust the rent accordingly.
+Summer, Christmas/New Year’s, March break and other holidays are considered high season; therefore, the rent should be higher.
+The rest of the season is considered the low season because demand is lower; therefore, you reduce the rent to maintain cash flow.

-‘Since the demand for a vacation property is seasonal, the lessor can adjust the rent according to the seasons.’
+‘Since the demand for a vacation property is seasonal, the lessor can adjust the rent according to the season.’

 Risk of Property Damage